microsoft/FluidFramework/tools/api-markdown-documenter/README.md

 If you would like to change any or all of this library's default rendering policies, you may simply override the default policies for the desired `type`s.

-## ToHtml Transformation

-This library now includes preview APIs for transforming `Documentation Domain` trees to HTML syntax trees using [hast](https://github.com/syntax-tree/hast).
-The main entry-point for this functionality is `documentToHtml`.

 ## HtmlRenderer

 This library now includes preview APIs for HTML rendering.

 Like the [MarkdownRenderer](#markdownrenderer), we offer a `HtmlRenderer.renderApiModel` function that operates in much the same way, but outputs `HTML`-formatted documents instead of Markdown.

+## Preview APIs

-These APIs are still in preview, and may change without notice.
+The following APIs are still in preview, and may change without notice.
 Use at your own risk.

+## ToHtml Transformation

+This library now includes preview APIs for transforming `Documentation Domain` trees to HTML syntax trees using [hast](https://github.com/syntax-tree/hast).

+To use, import the `documentToHtml` function from `@fluid-tools/api-markdown-documenter/beta`.

+### lintApiModel

+This library includes a preview API for "linting" an API Model.

+To use, import the `lintApiModel` function from `@fluid-tools/api-markdown-documenter/beta`.

+This function returns a set of TSDoc-related "errors" discovered while walking the API Model.

+The primary goal of this tool is to detect issues that `API-Extractor` cannot validate on a per-package basis when generating API reports.

+For now, this is limited to validating `@link` and `@inheritDoc` tags to ensure that symbolic references are valid within the API Model.
+Other validation may be added in the future as needed.

 ## Upcoming Work

 -   Add extensibility options for `DocNode` transformations
     -   If a consumer has a custom tsdoc config associated with their API-Extractor setup, this will be needed.

-### Known Bugs

--   Types that extend or implement types with generic parameters result in signatures rendered with missing closing `>`s.

 ### Documentation Improvements